 - Connect the charge hose assembly to the charging valve on the tester.
 Make sure the valve on the charge hose assembly is closed.
-Open the valve on the nitrogen bottle. - Very slowly open the valve on the charge hose assembly and slowly meter the nitrogen into the breaker charge valve until the tester reads the correct charge pressure. - 8.
-When the correct pressure is obtained, close the valve on the charge hose assembly and on the nitrogen bottle.
+Open the valve on the nitrogen bottle. - Very slowly open the valve on the charge hose assembly and slowly meter the nitrogen into the breaker charge valve until the tester reads the correct charge pressure.
+SEE CHARGE PRESSURE SPECIFICATION BELOW. - 8.
+When the correct pressure is obtained, close the valve on the nitrogen bottle.
 Unscrew the gauge to retract the plunger.
 Loosen and remove the tester from the charge valve.
-Before replacing the protective plug, inspect the plug O-ring.
+Before, replacing the protective plug, inspect the plug O-ring.
 If damaged or deformed, replace the plug.
-Apply LoctiteTM 242 to plug and cap.